Sayfan-AI/ai-six/planning.md

 ## Research

-Look into the Google eco-system for LLMs and tools.
+Look into the Google ecosystem for LLMs and tools.

 - Gemini 2.5 is arguably the best LLM available today.
 - Look into their OpenAI compatibility layer